AkashKrish1010/ClgVibe/README.md

 ## ✨ Features

 - 📋 Browse all upcoming campus events in one place
-- ❤️ Bookmark events you’re interested in
+- ❤️ Like events you’re interested in
-- 🔔 Stay notified with reminders
+- 🔔 View Registered events
 - 🧑‍💼 Admin panel for event organizers
 - 📷 Poster previews and event details
 - 🔐 Login and signup for personalized experience